AranJaff/ruby-projects/README.md

-I have done these projects when leaning programming with ruby as a course desineg and provided by The Odin Project(TOP).
+I have done these projects when I was learning programming with ruby through a course designed and provided by The Odin Project.

 I have learned a lot from this amazing site, and I really appreciate friends who have created this.